abhishekmajumdar98/pdo_crud/README.md

-Its the basic tutorial for create CRUD using PHP PDO By Abhishek Majumdar
+Its the basic tutorial for creating CRUD using PHP PDO By Abhishek Majumdar